 He made his London Symphony Orchestra debut in 2013 under the baton of Valery Gergiev at the maestro’s 60th Birthday Gala concert at the Barbican Hall, singing ‘Trojan Soldier’ in Les Trojans (Berlioz).
 Other concert performances include Mozart Requiem with the Orchestra and Chorus of Welsh National Opera at St David’s Hall under Christoph Poppen, Belshazzar’s Feast at the Barbican Hall with the Guildhall Symphony Orchestra under Martyn Brabbins and Handel’s Messiah with the BBC National Orchestra of Wales under Nicholas Kramer.

-Future plans include Ned Keene (Peter Grimes) for Grange Park Opera, Count Almaviva ( Le Nozze di Figaro) for Wiesbaden State Opera, The Executioner (Ines del Castro) for Scottish Opera and concerts with The Halle, BBC NOW and the Berliner Kantorei.
+Future plans include Ned Keene (Peter Grimes) for Grange Park Opera, his European debut at Wiesbaden State Opera, his debut for Scottish Opera and concerts with The Halle, BBC NOW and the Berliner Kantorei.